langwolf/lion-socket/README.md

 ### 2. Develop server-side service

 Develop a server-side service implementation.
-Below is an example based on the IDL generated java code from the previous step. set the **service name** as Ttest
+Below is an example based on the IDL generated java code from the previous step. set the **service name** as Ttest¡£
 The logic here is pretty simple.

 ```